RainbowMiner/RainbowMiner/README.md

 This configuration would:
 - **Penalty**: reduce all X17 pool prices by a "Penalty" of 10%
 - **MinHashrate**: set a minimum X17 pool hashrate of 50 GH/s for a pool to be selected (units allowed: k=kilo, M=Mega, G=Giga, T=Tera, P=Peta)
-- **MinWorkers**: set the mimimum pool workers mining X17 to 300 for a pool to be selected
+- **MinWorkers**: set the minimum pool workers mining X17 to 300 for a pool to be selected
 - **MaxTimeToFind**: set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)
 - **MSIAprofile**: set the MSI Afterburner overclocking profile to 4 (if MSIA is used)
 - **OCprofile**: set the overclocking profile to "Profile4" (if the RainbowMiner oc is used)